Main Claire's Itchy Feet logo

 Visiting Tulum Ruins in Mexico | How to see the Tulum archaeological site

 Just take a look at the pictures.
-With the backdrop of the Caribbean sea, it’s hard to think of reasons why not to visit Tulum Ruins.
-Not only do you get stunning views, but you can also swim in the sea to cool off halfway round.
+With the backdrop of the Caribbean Sea, it’s hard to think of reasons not to visit the Tulum Archaeological Site.
+Not only do you get stunning views, but you can also swim in the sea to cool off halfway around.
 It’s really easy to get to (unlike close by Coba) and if you have children in a pushchair or have mobility issues it’s also wheelchair friendly.
 That’s a bit of a rarity and not something I have seen anywhere else.

 There are so many more incredible ruins you should really try to visit if you have the time though.
 Take a read of this great post from Mexico Bites and Sights “12 ruins in Mexico you shouldn’t miss” for more information.